mathnet/mathnet-numerics/docs/content/MKL.md

    If not, you can get a free trial on intel's web site.
 2. Open the terminal
 3. cd to the folder mathnet-numerics/src/NativeProviders/OSX
-4. Run the .sh script by typping sh mkl_build.sh
+4. Run the .sh script by typing sh mkl_build.sh
 5. ... wait for the build